 By Alejandro Izquierdo

-Sebastián Garcés is a vocational teacher in the agricultural sector.
+Sebastián Garcés is a vocational teacher at lab report writing service.
 He lives in Albacete but teaches in Cuenca.
 The AVE –A Spanish acronym for the high speed train-, launched in 2010, has made his life easier.
 Since the new academic course started in September 2012, he has being traveling the 145km that separates Albacete from Cuenca in 36 minutes, instead of taking the car which would take him almost two hours.
 Sebastián explains that there are different tariffs.
 The cheapest one is to find three colleagues and complete a Neta –four confronted seats around a table-.
 “This way, each of us spends €13 per day which is €350 per month, but for a single person, the price rises to €52”.
 According to him, around 30 people go and come back from Albacete to Cuenca every day.

 The Fernando Zobel station was supposed to accomplish the 18 compulsory requirements of the 360º station concept designed by Adif, the company entrusted with the construction of the entire project.
 This concept is based on triple sustainability during the whole station’s life cycle.
 For instance, the requirements during the urban development phase entail integrating the station in the landscape or during the use and maintenance phase, the 360º concept also includes an inventory of the emissions into the atmosphere.